 Adults over 21

-What is psychodynamic psychotherapy/counselling?
+What is Psychotherapy?

-This model of counselling draws on the insights of psychoanalysis as a way of understanding the human personality, including the way individuals interact with each other.
-It takes note of the unconscious mind as well as conscious attitudes, and aids the resolution of unconscious conflicts which allows for the development of a persons full potential.
+Psychoanalytic psychotherapy is based, among other things, on the understanding of the unfolding of a person’s life from birth onwards.
+It also includes an understanding of the network of relationships that develop during growth into adulthood and draws on the insights of psychoanalysis as a way of understanding the human personality, including the way individuals interact with each other.
+It takes note of the unconscious mind as well as conscious attitudes, and aids the resolution of unconscious conflicts which allows for the development of a person’s full potential.